 There is no change to the sentence-by-sentence structure.

-By using cultural familiarity and creativity, the translator can enhance the content.
-In this way, it becomes more appealing to new readers.
+The translator can enhance the content by using cultural familiarity and creativity, making it more appealing to new readers.

 The audience will understand the text better.
 There are many factors to consider, of course.